EdwinWu1423/diligent-computing/README.md

 if the location of the explorer is at the location of the treasure, return true

-if there are no legal paths, return false
+if there are no legal paths, return false if explorer's location is initialized in a wall, return false

 ## English or pseudocode description of algorithm
 ```